-B).
-Organizational Culture: An organization's culture is a set of collective norms, basic assumptions, mental programs, and beliefs that members of an organization possess (Yun et al., 2020).
-Organizational culture affects the way people interact with each other and with stakeholders.
-A great culture displays positive characteristics that lead to increased performance, whereas a defective culture elicits traits that can sabotage even the most successful organizations (Needle, 2004).
-In research conducted by Cameron and Quinn (1999) on organizational success, the researchers developed an assessment instrument that distinguishes four culture types based on flexibility vs. stability and internal vs. external focus polarities.
-These polarity constructs are clan culture (positive attitude, participation, teamwork, and consensus), adhocracy culture (creativity, innovation, and risktaking), market culture (innovativeness, competitiveness, and achievement of measurable goals and targets), and hierarchy culture (stability, productivity and setting up formal rules and policies).
-Cameron and Quinn have also established a positive and negative cultural domain (e.g., collective objectives and values, internal focus) (e.g., inflexibility and external orientation).
+An organisation's culture is a set of collective norms, basic assumptions, mental programmes and beliefs that members of an organisation possess (Yun et al., 2020).
+Organisational culture affects the way people interact with each other and stakeholders.
+A great culture displays positive characteristics that lead to increased performance, whereas a defective culture elicits traits that can sabotage even the most successful organisations (Needle, 2004).
+In research conducted by Cameron and Quinn (1999) on organisational success, they developed an assessment instrument that distinguishes four culture types based on flexibility vs stability and internal vs. external focus polarities.
+These polarity constructs were clan culture (i.e., positive attitude, participation, teamwork and consensus), adhocracy culture (i.e., creativity, innovation and risk-taking), market culture (innovativeness, competitiveness and achievement of measurable goals and targets) and hierarchy culture (i.e., stability, productivity and setting up formal rules and policies).
+Cameron and Quinn (1999) also established a positive cultural domain (e.g., collective objectives and values, internal focus) and a negative cultural domain (e.g., inflexibility and external orientation).

-However, a study by Saltzman (2006) revealed that the new culture-trait model developed by Cameron and Quinn failed to predict overall organizational performance, implying that it either spanned quite a broad range of behaviors or was not sufficiently refined.
-Further research by Aha-Suk and Grossman (2010) produced a hierarchical culture model (positive and negative aspects of organizational culture), although the labels differed from Cameron and Quinn's construct of "culture."
-These researchers labelled the tripartite culture, polarity, and hierarchy as cultural traits.
+However, a study by Saltzman (2006) revealed a new culture-trait model.
+The model was developed from Cameron and Quinn's (1999) failure to predict overall organisational performance, implying that it either spanned quite a broad range of behaviours or was not sufficiently refined.
+Further research by Denison and Mishra (1995) produced a hierarchical culture model (i.e., positive and negative aspects of organisational culture), but with labels differing from Cameron and Quinn's (1999) construct of "culture".
+These researchers labelled the tripartite culture, polarity and hierarchy as cultural traits.

+3. Characteristics of Entrepreneurs

-C).
-Characteristics of Entrepreneurs: Entrepreneurs are action-oriented individuals who are highly motivated to take risks to achieve their goals.
+Entrepreneurs are action-oriented individuals who are highly motivated to take risks to achieve their goals.
 These features of an individual are considered indispensable.
-They may take many forms, i.e., creativity, self-reliance, ability to adapt, tolerance of ambiguity and uncertainty, opportunity obsession, and commitment and determination (Neneh, 2011).
-Entrepreneurs are always ready to face environmental changes with well-planned strategies that prioritize modification and cost-cutting to achieve a better performance than their competitors (Snyder & Shane, 2009).
-They are generally driven by their ambition, assertiveness, creative motivations, and inquisitive minds, which serve as central figures in creating opportunities (Shamsheri et al., 2021).
+They may take many forms, namely creativity, self-reliance, ability to adapt, tolerance of ambiguity and uncertainty, opportunity obsession, and commitment and determination (Neneh, 2011).
+Entrepreneurs are always ready to face environmental changes with well-planned strategies that prioritise modification and cost-cutting to achieve a better performance than their competitors (Snyder and Shane, 2009).
+They are generally driven by their ambition, assertiveness, creative motivations and inquisitive minds, which serve as central figures in creating opportunities (Shamsheri et al., 2021).

+4. Competitive Strategy

-D).
-Competitive Strategy: A competitive strategy is characterized as the organization's long-term plan for gaining a competitive advantage over its business rivals.
+A competitive strategy is characterised as an organisation's long-term plan to gain a competitive advantage over its business rivals.
 Its goal is to establish a defensive position while earning a high return on investment.
-Competitive advantage is gained via strategic resource management, competencies, capabilities, and responsiveness to external opportunities and threats (McGee & Sammut-Bonnici, 2015).
+Competitive advantage is gained via strategic resource management, competencies, capabilities and responsiveness to external opportunities and threats (McGee and Sammut-Bonnici, 2015).
 Changes in the environment force SMCs to be strategically competent.
-This external pressure encourages them to engage in strategic planning activities to optimize and enhance performance (Yahya, 2015).
-Within this context, Porter (1985) proposed three competitive strategies: (1) a strategy of being less expensive than compactors (cost leadership strategy); (2) a strategy aimed at offering unique products and services that are valued by buyers (differentiation strategy); and (3) a strategy aimed at the focuser selecting a buyer group or segment and serving them (focus strategy).
+This external pressure encourages SMCs to engage in strategic planning activities in order to optimise and enhance performance (Yahya, 2015).
+Within this context, Porter (1985) proposes three competitive strategies: (1) a strategy of being less expensive than compactors (cost leadership strategy), (2) a strategy aimed at offering unique products and services that are valued by buyers (differentiation strategy) and (3) a strategy aimed at the focuser selecting a buyer group or segment and serving them (focus strategy).